TanStack/query/docs/framework/react/guides/advanced-ssr.md

 'use client'

-// Since QueryClientProvider relies on useContext under the hood, we have to put 'use client' on top import { QueryClient, QueryClientProvider } from '@tanstack/react-query'
+// Since QueryClientProvider relies on useContext under the hood, we have to put 'use client' on top import {
+  isServer,
+  QueryClient,
+  QueryClientProvider,
+} from '@tanstack/react-query'

 function makeQueryClient() {
   return new QueryClient({